-- Black and White Morality/Black and White Insanity: As said by Master Xehanort, he only thinks in absolutes: in his mind, Light is Good and Dark Is Evil.
+- Black and White Morality: As said by Master Xehanort, he only thinks in absolutes: in his mind, Light Is Good and Dark Is Evil, no exceptions.
 Granted, Xehanort in any incarnation isn't the best in terms of reliability on that subject, but his behavior, such as failing Terra in the Mark of Mastery Exam for having any darkness in his fighting style, even by accident, seems to indicate this is true.

 - Boss Remix: The Armor of the Master battle is backed by a more dramatic version of the Land of Departure battle theme.

-- Bonus Boss: His armor makes a nasty one in the Final Mix.
+- Bonus Boss: His armor makes a nasty one in Final Mix.

-- Disney Death: Possibly.
-Blank Points hints that he may have escaped death by seeking refuge in Terra's heart.
+- Disney Death: Blank Points hints that he may have escaped death by seeking refuge in Terra's heart.
 Terra only smirks.
+III confirms it.